-8.6.148.7.11 Schedule I identifies the maximum building heights generally permitted and the minimum building heights required in the VMC, measured in storeys.
-Where a maximum height of 10 storeys is identified, buildings up to 15 storeys may be permitted on properties fronting arterial streets, major or minor collector streets, a Neighbourhood Park or a Public Square identified in Schedule D, at the discretion of the City and subject to the submission of materials (e.g., shadow study, wind study, elevation drawings, three-dimensional model) demonstrating no significant adverse impacts from taller buildings on neighbouring planned uses or the public realm.
+8.7.11 Schedule I identifies the maximum building heights generally permitted and the minimum building heights required in the VMC, measured in storeys.
+Where a maximum height of

+10 storeys is identified, buildings up to 15 storeys may be permitted on properties fronting arterial streets, major or minor collector streets, a Neighbourhood Park or a Public Square identified in Schedule D, at the discretion of the City and subject to the submission of materials (e.g., shadow study, wind study, elevation drawings, three-dimensional model) demonstrating no significant adverse impacts from taller buildings on neighbouring planned uses or the public realm.

-- 8.6.158.7.12 A variety of building heights is desirable within most city blocks within the VMC.
-Notwithstanding Policy 8.6.14 and Schedule I, where the maximum permitted height of a building is 35 storeys or 25 or more storeys, individual towers within a city block may exceed this limit by up to 7 storeys where an adjacent tower subject to the same rezoning application and located on the same city block has a correspondingly lower height.
-For example, on a block where the maximum permitted height in Schedule I is 305 storeys, a tower of 42-37 storeys and an adjacent tower of 28-23 storeys may be permitted.
+- 8.7.12 A variety of building heights is desirable within most city blocks within the VMC.
+Notwithstanding Schedule I, where the maximum permitted height of a building is 25 or more storeys, individual towers within a city block may exceed this limit by up to 7 storeys where an adjacent tower subject to the same rezoning application and located on the same city block has a correspondingly lower height.
+For example, on a block where the maximum permitted height in Schedule I is 30 storeys, a tower of 37 storeys and an adjacent tower of 23 storeys may be permitted.
 In such cases, density shall be calculated on the basis of the land area for all buildings involved in the height exchange, and the City may require technical studies demonstrating that the taller building will have acceptable impacts.
-This exchange of height shall not trigger Section 37 requirements. - 8.6.168.7.13 Institutional buildings lower than the minimum heights in Schedule I, such as schools, community centres, libraries and cultural facilities, shall be permitted. - 8.6.17 Notwithstanding Schedule I, the minimum height for a townhouse shall be 3 storeys.
+This exchange of height shall not trigger Section 37 requirements. - 8.7.13 Institutional buildings lower than the minimum heights in Schedule I, such as schools, community centres, libraries and cultural facilities, shall be permitted.